WebToolsPlanet

 Frequently Asked Questions

-AA requires 4.5:1 for normal text and 3:1 for large text.
-AAA requires 7:1 for normal text and 4.5:1 for large text.
+WCAG AA requires at least 4.5:1 for normal text.
+AAA requires 7:1 for normal text when you need a stricter readability target.

 What is the difference between AA and AAA?